Walkable West Hollywood: Rock ‘n’ Roll Tour

 Bruce Springsteen gave a breakthrough concert at this long-standing venue in 1975.
-David Bowie, Neil Young, and Prince played here, too.
+David Bowie, Neil Young and Prince played here, too.
 Cult musical The Rocky Horror Show made its U.S. debut here in 1974, before being adapted into the film The Rocky Horror Picture Show the following year.
-Today, The Roxy hosts emerging talents like Roy Wood$, Royal Machines, Leon, and Parachute.
+Today, The Roxy plays host to a variety of emerging bands and musicians.

-Rainbow was a hangout for countless music icons including John Lennon, Ringo Starr, Keith Moon, Micky Dolenz, Grace Slick, Janis Joplin, Neil Diamond, Alice Cooper, and even Elvis Presley.
-A little non-rocker trivia—Joe DiMaggio and Marilyn Monroe came here on their first date in the ‘50s, and Vincent Minnelli, owner of Villa Nova, asked Judy Garland to marry him here.
+Rainbow was a hangout for countless music icons including John Lennon, Ringo Starr, Keith Moon, Micky Dolenz, Grace Slick, Janis Joplin, Neil Diamond, Alice Cooper and even Elvis Presley.
+A little non-rocker trivia—Joe DiMaggio and Marilyn Monroe came here on their first date in the ‘50s, and film director Vincente Minnelli asked Judy Garland to marry him here.
 Today, guests can enjoy a pizza in the main dining room, an intimate music show in the upstairs venue, or drinks on the outdoor patio.

 Note: Thanks to historian Jon Ponder for guidance on this tour!